top of page

 Helps You to Maintain a Healthy Weight

-Apples are loaded with fiber and water so you stay feeing full.
-In addition, research from Washington State and Brazil indicate that people who eat at least three apples or pears a day lose weight.
+Apples are loaded with fiber and water, so you stay feeling full.
+In addition, research from Washington State and Brazil indicates that people who eat at least three apples or pears a day lose weight.

 Balances Out Your Blood Sugar